Diary of a CEO

 Team of Rivals (Neural Networks)

-The idea that the human mind is not a single, indivisible entity but rather a collection of competing neural networks with different drives and suggestions.
-Understanding this internal conflict is crucial for navigating personal decisions and behaviors [04:06].
+The concept that the brain is not a singular entity but a collection of competing neural networks, each with different drives and suggestions.
+Understanding this internal "parliament" helps explain internal conflicts and why individuals might later regret certain actions [04:06].

 Ulysses Contract

-A self-binding pre-commitment strategy where an individual makes a decision in the present to constrain their own behavior in the future, preventing them from making regrettable choices when tempted.
-An example is removing alcohol from the house when trying to quit drinking [05:06, 23:21].
+A pre-commitment strategy where an individual makes a decision in the present to constrain their future behavior, preventing potential self-destructive actions.
+An example is removing all alcohol from the house to avoid temptation during a moment of weakness [05:06, 22:20].

 Cognitive Reserve